 Compared to neoconservatives, O'Hanlon has been less hawkish on Iran, ruling out short-term strikes on the country's nuclear facilities as ineffective and counterproductive.
 He still tends to favor, however, a robust threat of force as a key component of U.S. strategy with respect to the country's alleged nuclear weapons program.

-In a March 2012 Washington Post op-ed, O'Hanlon and his Brookings colleague Bruce Riedel outlined a policy they described as "constriction," in which the United States "would continue to delay and minimize the scale of Iran's nuclear program as we have been doing through sanctions and other means.
+In March 2012 O'Hanlon and his Brookings colleague Bruce Riedel proposed a policy they described as "constriction," in which the United States "would continue to delay and minimize the scale of Iran's nuclear program as we have been doing through sanctions and other means.
 We would keep doing this indefinitely, even if Iran gets a nuclear weapon.
 Force would not be categorically ruled out under such a policy.
 But it would have to pass a cost-benefit test."

 Using the example of North Korea, O'Hanlon and Riedel argued that although the Iranian nuclear weapons program should be resisted, a small Iranian nuclear arsenal would not fundamentally shift the regional balance of power away from the United States and Israel.
 They added that multilateral strikes should be considered if "Iran ejected IAEA inspectors from existing facilities in a manner globally recognized as brazen and threatening," but concluded that "Incremental Iranian progress toward a bomb, or even a few, is not reason enough to upend an international policy that is slowing the Tehran regime's pursuit of nuclear capabilities much more than was once thought possible."